phutko555/SQL-queries/README.md

 9. Select all departments and amount of employees assigned per department Name column containing name of the department "depname".
 Name column containing employee amount "staff_size".
-10. Select all departments and values of total and average salary per department Name column containing name of the department "depname".
+10. Select all departments and values of total and average salary per department.
+Name column containing name of the department "depname".
 11. Select lastnames of all employees and lastnames of their managers if an employee has a manager.
 Name column containing employee's lastname "employee".